projectgus/jms567ctl/README.md

 This is an unofficial, unstable, very alpha quality, flashing tool for the JMicron JMS567 USB to SATA interface chip.
 It is written in Python.

+## Disclaimer

+In general, if using this program or following what you read in this README then you should assume anything is possible - including but not limited to permanent bricking, physical damage, disk catches fire, etc, etc.

 ## Has worked with

 (This is not a guarantee of support!)